souktha/souktha.github.io/hardware/cyclic_1_x_x4_hw/index.rst

 and I can verify that any single bit error is corrected as it is a :math:`t=1` FEC.
 The code rate for this implentation is :math:`\frac{k}{n} = \frac{11}{15}`

+What is really needed for this FEC is only to correct the message error bit, any bit of the 11-bit.
+The *err* bit can be used as a request for retransmission if the error bit falls into the parity area.
+This means that certain syndrome in the look up table will be partially used.
+Shortened code :math:`(12,8,3)` can also be obtained using this exact scheme with minimal change to the logic because it is more practical to do it in 8-bit rather than 11-bit.

 .. figure:: ../../images/hardware/decoded_33d.jpg

         Fig1: FEC 1-bit error (bit 6) in coded word.
 Decoded and Corrected 0x33d for 0x73